 - Outcomes rely on treatment compliance and active patient participation

 After a detailed questionnaire and physical examination of your pelvic area (External and Internal if needed), your pelvic floor therapist will discuss the findings with you and plan a treatment program to best suit your needs.
 Your treatment will include education on managing your symptoms with a home exercise program provided for you to work on.
 Your therapist may also suggest the use of different techniques to complement your exercise program.
 These techniques may include:

-- Manual (hands on) techniques performed by therapist on the surface of the muscles in the pelvis, to help you locate and work your weak pelvic muscles correctly.
+- Manual (hands-on) techniques performed by the therapist on the surface of the muscles in the pelvis, to help you locate and work your weak pelvic muscles correctly.